 Pediatricians will easily recognize the signs and symptoms of CP and be able to diagnose the condition early on.
 If you are concerned about whether your baby might have Cerebral Palsy your first step should be to discuss your concerns with your pediatrician.

 What Causes Cerebral Palsy?

 Cerebral palsy is caused by damage to the brain during the critical stages of development – pregnancy, birth, and early infancy.
 Damage or injury to the brain during this key point causes the brain to develop and form abnormally.
-The exact type and source of damage or injury to the brain varies in each individual case.
+The exact type and source of damage or injury to the brain vary in each individual case.

 We can argue about how frequently cerebral palsy is caused by medical malpractice.
-Plaintiffs’ lawyers tend to think every CP case is malpractice and defense lawyers seemingly think CP cannot be caused by malpractice.
+Plaintiffs’ lawyers think every CP case is malpractice and defense lawyers seemingly think CP cannot be caused by malpractice.
 The real answer lies between these extreme positions.

 There are several recognized categories of brain damage resulting in CP: